ZunairKhm/mxsure/README.md

 This package implements a mixture distribution approach to estimating mutation rates and SNP thresholds for paired metagenomic data.
-It also provides some plotting functions and a simulation functions.
+It also provides some plotting functions and simulation functions.

 ## Installation